al-ramsey/knot-invariants/README.md

 # knot-invariants
-Writeup and associated code for a project on knot invariants
+Writeup and associated code for a project on knot invariants.